Jazqa/adwaita-tweaks/README.md

 - Supports dark windows and has a dark variant downloadable through the releases-page

 ## Installation
+Via download:
+- Download through the releases-page and move to your theme folder

+Via cloning:
-Clone the git repository to ~/.themes
+- Clone the repository to your ~/.themes
+- Clone the dark branch to ~/.themes/adwaita-tweaks-dark

 ## Screenshots